ultra-cycling/blog/content/blog/2022-05-20-brm-400-buch-stuttgart-buch.md

 {{< figure src="/images/2022-05-20-brm-400-stuttgart/DSC03080.jpg" caption="Into the night along the Danube" >}}
 {{< figure src="/images/2022-05-20-brm-400-stuttgart/DSC03097.jpg" caption="Short stop in Sigmaringen" >}}
 {{< /gallery >}}

+And then there was the weather lightening on the horizon.
+Close enough to create an impressive atmosphere and fortunately far enough away to not be really dangerous.
+What a perfect scenery for a night ride!

 Our first stop happened to be in Sigmaringen where we enjoyed some late night food before climbing up the Swabian Alb.
 It started to rain 3 times, the first time it was only some drops of rain and we didn't need to wear our rain clothes.
 The second and third time was more severe and we immediately put on the rain jacket and a warmer layer.
 It was just warm enough to feel comfortable without long bibs or leg warmers.